 On September 4, 2012, Juniper filed a motion to amend its complaint to allege that our appliances infringe two additional U.S. patents (the added patents) but also to withdraw its allegations as to a previously-asserted patent (the withdrawn patent).
 This amended complaint was officially filed on September 25, 2012, pursuant to a stipulation between the parties.
 Juniper now alleges that our appliances infringe seven of its patents.
 Our analysis of the added patents is in the early stages.
 On October 12, 2012, we filed an answer to Juniper's amended complaint, which denied that we infringed Juniper's patents and asserted that Juniper's patents were invalid.
-In light of the District Court's prior order granting Juniper's assignor estoppel motion as to one of the patents in suit (the '634 patent), we do not intend to argue in the District Court that one of the two newly-asserted patents (the '752 patent) is invalid.
+In light of the District Court's prior order granting Juniper's assignor estoppel motion as to one of the patents in suit (the '634 patent), we do not intend to argue in the District Court that the '634 patent is invalid, and we do not intend to argue in the District Court that one of the two newly-asserted patents (the '752 patent) is invalid.